decoderman/amtm/README.md

 /jffs/scripts/amtm
 ```

-If Entware is installed on the router, start amtm with this command.<br/>
-[Diversion](https://diversion.ch/) installs Entware by default, amtm has an option to do so.
+If Entware is installed on the router, start amtm with this command, [Diversion](https://diversion.ch/) installs Entware by default, amtm has an option to do so.

 ```Shell
 amtm